DevNinjaX/Bootstrap-Practice-Project/README.md

 **Title:** Hospital Management System

 **Description:**
-This project is a simple frontend application for managing hospital-related activities.
+This project is a simple frontend application.
 It includes an admin login page, appointment booking form, and other essential functionalities.
 The project is built using HTML, CSS, JavaScript, and Bootstrap, providing a responsive and user-friendly interface.
 JavaScript is utilized for validating admin login and displaying success messages upon form submission.

 **Features:**
 - Admin login validation